NHS Health Check

 - find out if you’re at risk of kidney disease with this quick and simple test

-- this BMI calculator can show you whether you’re a healthy weight for your height, and if you’re overweight, what your daily calorie range should be so you can lose weight
+- use this BMI calculator to see whether you’re a healthy weight for your height, and if you’re overweight, what your daily calorie range should be in order to lose weight

 - try this healthy eating self-assessment to see if your diet’s on track

 - take the mood self-assessment quiz (which includes links to useful information and advice on mental wellbeing)

 - Visit the Advice agencies and Welfare Advice Partnership page on our website for advice on money and welfare issues